pikulsomesh/india-iceberg-index/README.md

 ## Research & Methodology

-This work adapts the "Iceberg Index" methodology (originally developed by Felten et al.) to the Indian context.
-We answer:
 *   *Which districts in India have the highest concentration of AI-exposed wages?*
+This work adapts the "Iceberg Index" methodology (originally developed by [Chopra et al.](https://arxiv.org/pdf/2510.25137)) to the Indian context.
+We answer questions like:
 *   *What percentage of employment is structurally exposed to Generative AI?*

 We achieve this by combining: